bekk/bekk-christmas/post/functional/what-is-fp.md

 calendar: functional
 post_year: 2019
 post_day: 1
-title: What is FP?
+title: What is Functional Programming?
 links: []
 authors:
   - Kjetil Valle
 ---
-# What is FP?

 Hi there, and welcome to this advent calendar!
 While you wait for christmas, we'll provide you with an article related to Functional Programming (FP) each day until december 24 🎅

 We will try to tackle a wide range of topics.
 We will cover a few "classic" FP-concepts, both basic and more advanced.
 We also aim to have some articles with a more practical focus.
 Some posts will be intended for beginners and some will have a more experienced audience in mind.
 So if a particular article isn't for you, hopefully the next one will be!

 To get the show on the road, lets start out by answering the following question:

-## So, what is Functional Programming anyway?
+## So, what is FP anyway?

 Functional Programming is, like Object Oriented Programming (OOP), a programming paradigm.
 There isn't a formal agreed-upon definition of what FP entails, but there are two core concepts most people would agree are central to the paradigm: